Nuclear Power in Iran

 In the early 1980s Iran purchased 450 tonnes of uranium (531 t U3O8) from South Africa.
 Some 366 t of this was subsequently converted to UF6 at Esfahan.
 This is the main, or possibly the only, material being used in Iran's enrichment plants.

-Iran has very small reported uranium resources, all in a high cost category, about one third as reasonably assured and two thirds as inferred resources.
+Iran has very small reported uranium resources, all in a high cost category, about one-third as reasonably assured and two-thirds as inferred resources.
 It is reported to have significant levels of molybdenum and other impurities which create difficulties in enrichment.
-AEOI is responsible for uranium mining and treatment.
+AEOI is responsible for uranium exploration, mining and treatment.
+Most exploration is in central Iran.

-The only mining and milling so far is at Gchine or Gachin, near the port of Bandar Abbas on the Persian Gulf.
+The only mining and milling so far is at Gachin, near the port of Bandar Abbas on the Persian Gulf, in Hormozgan province.
 The ore is in surficial salt plugs at 0.20 %U grade, accessed by open pit.
-The Bandar Abbas Uranium Production Plant (BUPP) began production from Gachin ore in 2006, and operations continue, to produce about 20 tU/yr.
+The Bandar Abbas Uranium Production Plant (BUPP) began production from Gachin ore in 2006, and operations continue, to produce about 12 tU/yr with acid leaching.
 This is delivered to the conversion plant at Isfahan.

 An underground mine has been developed at Saghand in the central desert region of Yazd province, and AEOI announced commencement of production there in April 2013.
 Resources of 900 tU at 0.055% U are quoted.
-The associated Ardakan mill about 75 km west of Saghand is expected to produce 50 tU/yr.
+The associated Ardakan mill about 75 km west of Saghand is expected to produce 58 tU/yr from the higher-grade ore (av 0.05%) with acid leaching, while lower grade material (0.01 to 0.03%) will be heap leached at site.

 In February 2013 AEOI announced that uranium resources had increased to 4000 tU from 1527 tonnes.
 No details were given.